voidrender/archived-octopress-blog/source/_posts/2013-07-29-managing-project-dependencies-in-xcode-an-introduction-to-cocoapods.markdown

 open YourProject.xcworkspace
 {% endcodeblock %}

+Whenever you add a new pod to your Podfile, just run `pod install` again to regenerate the workspace.
 #Source Control
 I like to keep the pods out of my source code repositories.
 You can update the ignore file for your source control repository to exclude the Pods/ directory created by CocoaPods.